 All who seek God and a deeper life in Christ are welcome to receive Holy Communion.
 Please move at the direction of the ushers.
-Please remain masked, receive the bread in open and outstretched hands and respond to receiving Communion by saying "Amen."
-You may consume the bread once you have returned to your seat.
+You may receive the bread in open and outstretched hands and respond to receiving Communion by saying "Amen."
 Gluten-free wafers are available; please make your need known to the minister.
-If you prefer to receive a blessing instead, please indicate your choice by crossing your hands across your chest.
+Receiving the bread only is full participation in the Eucharist.
+For those who wish to consume wine, there are separate chalices for drinking and intincting (dipping the bread).
+You may either drink from a silver chalice or intinct (dip the bread) into a glass chalice.
+If you prefer to receive a blessing instead of receiving Communion, you may indicate your choice by crossing your hands across your chest.
 Those who wish to have Holy Communion brought to them at their seat should notify an usher.

-Those unable to receive communion today are invited to say the Prayer of Spiritual Communion.
+Those unable to receive Communion today are invited to say the Prayer of Spiritual Communion.